milanaveed/cits3001_project/Installation Commands.md

 Another thing I noticed was that the gaem was running abnormally fast in comparison with David's example in the Tutorial where he showed us.
 There might be something wrong with the emulator speed (I've asked about this in help3001 [here](https://secure.csse.uwa.edu.au/run/help3001?p=np&opt=B73&year=2023).

+### For Mac OS
+## Installation and Running with the Correct Python Interpreter
+Create the environment in Anaconda by choosing python 3.7.16, and launch VS code from Anaconda.
+- `conda activate mario`
+- `pip install gym-super-mario-bros`

+## Troubleshooting
+- use `which python` to check python interpreter
+- if not the desired python interpreter, `echo $PATH` to inspect the python interpreter path, and `export PATH="$HOME/anaconda/bin:/usr/bin:/bin:/usr/sbin:/sbin:/usr/local/bin:$PATH"` to make sure the anaconda python interpreter have precedence
+- if any module not found, `pip install <module name>`